-This report summarizes changes in Nebraska's groundwater levels over periods of 1, 5, 10, and 30 years prior to 2011, as well as from predevelopment to 1981 and predevelopment to 2011.
+This report summarizes changes in Nebraska's groundwater levels over periods of 1, 5, and 10, years prior to 2012, as well as from 1981to 2012, predevelopment to 1981, and predevelopment to 2012.
+1981 was selected as a fixed year, as groundwater level declines in many parts of the state reached a maximum in 1981.
 These changes are depicted in maps that delineate regional trends on a statewide basis.
 Although localized conditions may vary considerably, the maps presented in this report provide an overview of the general locations, magnitudes, and extents of rises and declines.
 The reader should use figures 1 - 4 to locate groundwater regions, aquifers, and counties mentioned in the text.

-The 1-, 5-, 10-, and 30-year changes are presented in the spring 2010 to spring 2011, spring 2006 to spring 2011, spring 2001 to spring 2011, and spring 1981 to spring 2011 maps, respectively.
-Groundwater levels measured from thousands of wells throughout the State in spring 2011 (Fig. 5) were compared to levels measured in the same wells in the spring of the earlier year.
+The 1-, 5-, and 10-, year changes are presented in the spring 2011 to spring 2012, spring 2007 to spring 2012, and spring 2002 to spring 2012, respectively.
+Groundwater levels measured from thousands of wells throughout the State in spring 2012 (Fig. 5) were compared to levels measured in the same wells in the spring of the earlier year.
 For the 1-, 5-, and 10-year change maps, contours were generated using computer interpolation.
 These contours were incorporated into the final maps in areas where the principal aquifer is continuous, is in relatively good hydraulic connection over large areas, and where data density is relatively high.
 In areas not meeting the above conditions, the computer-generated contours were manually edited on maps at a scale of 1:500,000 in order to conform to hydrogeologic boundaries that prevent the flow of groundwater.
-Such boundaries include 1) areas where relatively impermeable bedrock units outcrop or exist in the shallow subsurface, such as southeastern Nebraska and in areas of Scotts Bluff County, 2) valley boundaries in eastern Nebraska where alluvial aguifers are a major source of groundwater but upland areas between them lack a primary aquifer, and 3) areas where the High Plains Aquifer is separated by deeply entrenched parts of the Niobrara, Republican, and Platte River valleys.
-For the spring 1981 to spring 2011 map, computer interpolation was impractical because data was sparse in many areas.
+Such boundaries include 1) areas where relatively impermeable bedrock units outcrop or exist in the shallow subsurface, such as southeastern Nebraska and in areas of Scotts Bluff County.
+2) valley boundaries in eastern Nebraska where alluvial aquifers are a major source of groundwater but upland areas between them lack a primary aquifer, and 3) areas where the High Plains Aquifer is separated by deeply entrenched parts of the Niobrara, Republican, and Platte River valleys.
+For the spring 1981 to spring 2012 map, computer interpolation was impractical because data was sparse in many areas.
 Contours were therefore drawn manually with knowledge of the major hydrogeologic boundaries listed above.

-For the predevelopment to spring 2011 and predevelopment to spring 1981 maps, water levels from wells measured in 2011 and 1981 were compared to estimated predevelopment water levels in the same wells.
+For the predevelopment to spring 2012 and predevelopment to spring 1981 maps, water levels from wells measured in 2012 and 1981 were compared to estimated predevelopment water levels in the same wells.
 An estimated predevelopment water level is the approximate average water level at a well site prior to any development that significantly affects water levels.
 Predevelopment water levels for most of the State are the estimated water levels that generally occurred before the 1930s, 1940s, or early to mid-1950s.
-These dates, which vary throughout Nebraska, generally depend on the beginning dates of intensive use of groundwater for irrigation.
+These dates, which vary throughout

+Nebraska, generally depend on the beginning dates of intensive use of groundwater for irrigation.
 Typically all available water-level data collected prior to or during the early stages of groundwater development are used to estimate predevelopment water levels.
 Contours were drawn manually with the aid of previously existing maps for similar time periods and with knowledge of major hydrogeologic boundaries.